Don’t Pull the Plug on Your Digital Ads. Here’s Why.

 If your business can afford to keep your campaigns running right now, you will have a more favorable market for attention.

 Our clients are already seeing this effect.

 Said Jason Chavez of Coachella Buick GMC in California, a state that has been hit exceptionally hard with COVID-19:

 “When I emailed [9 Clouds] to stop all the ads, our traffic immediately took a dip.
 When we turned [our digital ads] back on, we had five straight days of the most Internet traffic we’ve ever had.”

-Although we’ve so far seen the cost per click (CPC) remain stable on Facebook and Google, the cost per thousand reached (CPM) has decreased significantly in the last couple of weeks.
-It’s prime time for you to capitalize on the increased reach and impressions.
+Although we’ve seen the cost per click (CPC) remain stable on Facebook and Google during COVID-19, the cost per thousand reached (CPM) has decreased significantly in the first few weeks of the pandemic.
+Marketers for all industries have a great opportunity to capitalize on the increased reach and impressions.

 2. Your Brand Can Serve Needs Now and Win Hearts Later